 Platt College has loan and grant opportunities available for eligible students requiring financial assistance to meet educational costs.
 Platt College is committed to assisting students in their efforts to secure information about available financial assistance.
 For further questions, please make an appointment with the Financial Aid Office or visit the Financial Aid section of the website: www.plattcolorado.edu/apply/financial-aid

 Postponement, Cancellation & Refund Policy

-Start Date Postponement
+Postponement of Start Date

-The College's policy regarding postponement of starting date and the effect on the student rights to a refund.
-Postponement of a starting date, whether at the request of the school or the student, requires a written agreement signed by the student and the school.
+Postponement of a start date at the request of the College requires a written agreement signed by the student and the College.
 The agreement must set forth: